citrix/accessing-monitor-service-data-citrix-cloud/docs/index.md

-# How to aAccess Citrix Monitor Service data using the OData v4 endpoint in Citrix Cloud
+# How to access Citrix Monitor Service data using the OData v4 endpoint in Citrix Cloud

 Use the OData version 4 endpoint based on ASP .Net Web API to access the Citrix Monitor Service data.
 It supports pagination and OData v4 endpoints return a maximum of 100 records per page with a link to the next 100 records.
 You can run aggregation queries on the Citrix Monitor Service data.
 This feature was not available in OData Version 3 or earlier.